 Access market size

-A good brand should be the one that’s different from their competitor’s products or services.
-So, when it enters the new market or country, make sure it adds some value and has long term popularity.
+A good brand should be one that’s different from its competitor’s products or services.
+So, when it enters a new market or country, make sure it adds some value and has long-term popularity.

-This is the reason most of the brands are getting higher results after introducing multi-level branding.
+This is the reason most brands are getting higher results after introducing multi-level branding.
 There are two different methods to gain productive results:

 - Creating a new category: In this, the parent brand steps into the market with its products having no competition from their competitors.
 It attracts better negotiations with distributors who really need inventions in products.